martinhellwagner/minimalist-personal-website/README.md

 ## How to get stared

-To get started, you first need to make sure that you have the [Vue CLI](https://cli.vuejs.org) and [Yarn](https://yarnpkg.com/en) installed.
+To get started, you first need to make sure that you have [Node](https://nodejs.org) and [NPM](https://www.npmjs.com) installed.
 If you haven't, please do so before continuing.
 With these tools set up, you can go ahead and install the necessary packages by calling this command from the root directory:

-    yarn install
+    npm install

 After all the packages are installed, you are ready to start the application.
 Simply call this command from the root directory in order to compile your code for development (why yes, hot reload is included):

-    yarn serve
+    npm run dev

 If you want to get the project ready for production (i.e. compile and minify it), call this command from the root directory:

-    yarn build
+    npm run build

-Last but not least, make sure the [Linter](https://github.com/vuejs/vue-cli/tree/dev/packages/%40vue/cli-plugin-eslint) is happy with you by calling the following command from the root directory (if applicable, fixing is included for free):
+Last but not least, make sure the [Linter](https://www.npmjs.com/package/@eslint/js) is happy with you by calling the following command from the root directory (if applicable, fixing is included for free):

-    yarn lint
+    npm run lint

 That's about it.
 Happy hacking!